DLCV-HUANG/MADual/README.md

 ## Introduction

 The code is partly created base on the [MDNet python-implemented](https://github.com/HyeonseobNam/py-MDNet) by Hyeonseob Nam and Bohyung Han at POSTECH.
-Many thanks to their team's work.
+Thanks to their team's work.

 ## Environment